-\href{https://bdd-data.berkeley.edu/}{BDD-A} \cite{Xia2017PredictingDA} explores the attention of drivers in braking events where vehicle deceleration is greater than 1 m/s$^2$ or vehicle speed decreases to less than 2 m/s.
-Based on this criterion, 1435 videos with 720×1280 pixels are selected from the benchmark BDD100K dataset \cite{BDD100K}, which were split into 926 for training, 203 for validation, and 306 for testing.
-The ground-truth attention heatmaps are created by capturing gaze patterns of 45 participants in laboratory-based eye tracking experiments.
-The central region (576×1024) of each gaze map video aligns with the full camera video frame.
-The dense annotation derived from BDD100K \cite{BDD100K} enables further identification of attended objects if the overlap between the attention regions and the bounding box or mask of an object exceeds the threshold.
+\paragraph{\textbf{BDD-A:}} \href{https://bdd-data.berkeley.edu/}{BDD-A} \cite{Xia2017PredictingDA} explores the attention regions in braking events where vehicle decelerates by more than 1 m/s$^2$ or its speed drops below 2 m/s.
+As a result, 1435 videos with 720×1280 pixels are selected from BDD100K \cite{BDD100K}, with 926 for training, 203 for validation and 306 for testing.
+The ground-truth attention heat maps are derived from the gaze patterns of 45 participants in laboratory-based eye tracking experiments.
+The central region (576×1024) of each gaze-map video aligns with the full camera video frame.
+The dense annotations in BDD100K \cite{BDD100K} enable finer-grained identification of attended objects if the overlap between an attention region and an object region exceeds the threshold.
 Although in-lab tracking may beat in-car collection in some respects, it has several inherent limitations.
-Firstly, some essential contextual information may be filtered out.
-Secondly, authentic driver responses that would have occurred in real traffic scenarios cannot be fully replicated in the lab environment.
-For example, as shown in the first and third scenarios in Fig.~\ref{fig:attention_datasets_comparison}, the ground truths derived from participant gaze patterns are not allocated to the approaching oncoming vehicle.
-And in the third scenario, compared to the second one, the attention shifts away while the pedestrian is still crossing.
+First, some essential contextual information can be filtered out.
+Second, authentic driver responses that would have occurred in real traffic scenarios cannot be fully replicated in the lab environment.
+For example, as shown in the first and third scenarios in Fig.~\ref{fig:attention_datasets_comparison}, the derived attention is not allocated to the approaching attention-worthy oncoming vehicle.
+Compared to the second scenario, attention shifts away in the third scenario even though the pedestrian is still crossing.